 This pale pink or white wildflower is a native of Europe and western Asia and has naturalized in the United States.
 Cuckoo flower’s cool name comes from its bloom time that coincides with the first call of the cuckoo bird in spring.
 It is an herbaceous perennial that grows in wet woods, damp meadows, and along stream beds.

 False Hellebore (Veratrum viride)

 Known by a variety of names, including Indian poke, Indian hellebore, and green false hellebore, this plant is extremely toxic.
 Just a few false hellebore plants have the power to kill an entire garden or farm, as well as livestock if ingested.

 Native to Eurasia, the spiny-leaved sow-thistle enjoys living in highly trafficked areas, like parks and pastures.
 Even though it’s considered a weed of many crops, it rarely has the chance to invade a farm because livestock find it to be quite tasty.
-Closely related to wild lettuce, it is possible for humans to eat the young weed as well — though we’d suggest against it!
+Closely related to wild lettuce, it is possible to eat the young weed as well — though we’d suggest against it!

 At nearly four feet tall, this fast-growing perennial may be a weed, but its lovely purple flowers may make you think twice about grabbing the weed killer.
 At a single time, as many as 40 small, purple flowers can bloom on one side of its long, green stem.